 - Represented the governor, attorney general, chief financial officer, and the state, both at trial and the appeal to the Supreme Court of Florida, in a case in which the plaintiffs challenged the constitutionality of Florida’s 2011 pension reform legislation.
 The supreme court found for our clients that the legislation is constitutional.
 This case impacted the pensions of more than 500,000 state and municipal employees and saves billions of dollars in the state budget over many years.
 Scott, et al. v.
 Williams, et al. (Supreme Court of Florida).

-- Represented the National Association of Counties (NACo) in a putative nationwide class action alleging that NACo breached fiduciary duties arising under ERISA and/or state law based on its endorsement of products and services offered by its codefendant, Nationwide Retirement Solutions Inc. The court granted the defendants’ motion to dismiss.
-McCullough, et al. v.
-National Association of Counties, et al. (Middle District of Florida).
+- Represented the National Association of Counties (NACo) in a putative nationwide class action alleging that NACo breached fiduciary duties arising under ERISA and/or state law based on its endorsement of products and services offered by its codefendant, Nationwide Retirement Solutions Inc., and the alleged excessive fees associated with those products and services.
+The court granted the defendants’ motion to dismiss.
+McCullough v.
+National Association of Counties (Middle District of Florida).